PabloEscales/pabloescales/README.md

 # Welcome 👋

-### 📚 I'm Pablo, Jr. Full-Stack Web Developer who enjoy learning new technologies in every challenge 🎓</p>
+### 📚 I'm Pablo, a Full-Stack Web Developer with 12 years of experience in Real Estate Legal Management.
+My passion for problem solving and creative solutions inspired me to change my career path and transition from Lawyer to Web Development. 🎓</p>

 ### Look at my Portfolio: https://pablofolio.vercel.app/